 The Sub-recipient shall maintain, and shall require that its Contractor maintain, all source documents, books, and records connected with their performance of work initiated under this AGREEMENT and each annual SRTA OWP for a minimum of three (3) years from the date of final payment to Sub-recipient, or until audit resolution is achieved for each annual SRTA OWP, whichever is later, and shall make all supporting information available for inspection and audit by representatives of SRTA, the state, the Bureau of State Audits, or the federal government upon request.
 Copies will be made and furnished by SRTA upon request, at no cost to SRTA.

-The Sub-recipient shall establish and maintain, and shall require that its Contractor establish and maintain an accounting system conforming to Generally Accepted Accounting Principles (GAAP) to support Invoices which segregate and accumulate the costs of work elements by line item which clearly identify reimbursable costs and other expenditures by OWP work elements.
+The Sub-recipient shall establish and maintain, and shall require that its Contractor establish and maintain, an accounting system conforming to Generally Accepted Accounting Principles (GAAP) to support Invoices which segregate and accumulate the costs of work elements by line item (i.e. direct labor, other direct costs, subcontractors, etc.) and enable the determination of incurred costs at interim points of completion, and provide support for reimbursement payment vouchers or invoices.

 The Sub-recipient agrees to include all costs associated with this AGREEMENT and any amendments thereto to be examined in the annual audit and in the schedule of activities to be examined under a single audit prepared by the Sub-recipient in compliance with Office of Management and Budget Circular A- 133.

+For the purpose of determining compliance with Title 2, California Government Code, Chapter 6.5, Article 2, Section 8546.7, Sub-recipient and its contractors shall each maintain and make available for inspection all books, documents, papers, accounting records, and other evidence pertaining to the performance of such contracts and/or agreements, including, but not limited to, the costs of administering those various contracts and/or agreements.
+All of the above referenced parties shall make such contracts and/or agreements available at their respective offices at all reasonable times during the entire period of the contract duration and for three (3) years from the date of final payment to Consultant or until audit resolution is achieved for each annual SRTA Overall Work Program Agreement, whichever is later.
+The State, the California State Auditor, or any duly authorized representative of the State or the United States Department of Transportation, shall each have access to any books, records, and documents that are pertinent to the fulfillment of the contracts/ and/or agreements for audits, examinations, excerpts, and transactions, and Consultant and its subconsultants shall furnish copies thereof if requested.

 Neither the pendency of a dispute nor its consideration by SRTA or the state will excuse the Sub-recipient from full and timely performance in accordance with the terms of this AGREEMENT.

 The Sub-recipient agrees to furnish documentation to SRTA to support this requirement that its Agreements with a Contractor contain provisions requiring adherence to this Section in its entirety.